 Undergraduate admission requirements will be added soon.
 Please contact us using the information at the bottom of this page with any questions you might have.

 The below requirements are for international students applying to a graduate program at Fitchburg State University.
 It is highly recommended that you complete your application and submit all of your supporting materials by the priority deadline for the term in which you are applying to.
 We will continue to review applications and credentials after the priority deadline and will do our best to get you in for the term in which you have applied.

 Applicants who have attended and earned their bachelor's degree outside of the United States are required to submit a general evaluation.
 We accept evaluations from the following credentialing agencies:

 The credential evaluation provides the Graduate Admission Office with a degree equivalency that must demonstrate the degree earned outside of the U.S. is equivalent to a U.S. bachelor's degree.
 If you have completed any coursework or degree beyond a bachelor's degree in another country, it is advised to have those transcripts or mark sheets evaluated as well.

 Many NACES and AICE member agencies will provide us with official copies of your academic credentials.
 In lieu of this, we will need official transcripts or mark sheets from all post-secondary work.
 Please note that any application item submitted to Fitchburg State University becomes the property of the institution and we are unable to return any documents received.

 Demonstration of proficiency in English is required for international applicants.
 Applicants can demonstrate English proficiency by submitting official test scores from one of the following approved exams:

-English proficiency requirements may be waived for applicants who received a degree from a regionally accredited college or university in the United States or your first/native language is English and your country's official language is English.
+English proficiency requirements may be waived for applicants who received a degree from a regionally accredited college or university in the United States or your first/native language is English and you are from one of the following countries: